kyma-incubator/documentation-component/README.md

 ## Overview

-Documentation Component, also known as DC, is a generic, reusable React component that allows you to render any available specification formats.
+The Documentation component is a generic, reusable React component that allows you to render any available specification formats.

 It supports:
 - Passing custom functions that use system plugins to customize content rendering.